Dallas Drug Crimes Lawyer

 Texas Defense for Possession, Distribution, & Trafficking Charges

-An experienced Dallas drug crime defense lawyer can help protect your rights.
+An experienced Dallas drug crime attorney can help protect your rights.
 Former federal prosecutor, criminal court judge, and U.S. Marine Corps officer Patrick J. McLain has spent countless hours protecting people inside the courtroom and out.
 He uses his 30 years of legal experience to provide clients with the tough, ethical legal defense they need.

 When you hire the Law Offices of Patrick J. McLain, PLLC you get an advocate with the knowledge and background to defend you.
 We are proud of the high quality criminal defense we provide.
 Don’t take chances with a cheap or an inexperienced lawyer.
 Put your case in the hands of a strong and able defender.